Apr 29, 2020

 Insurance Premium vs. Deductible

 Many people get these terms confused because of their relation to one another.
 As we’ve outlined above, an insurance premium is the amount you pay for your insurance coverage.
-A deductible is the amount of money you will have to pay if you file an insurance claim.
-Your deductible can vary based on your insurance policy, and it can have a direct impact on your insurance premium.
+An insurance deductible is the amount of money you will have to pay if you file an insurance claim.
+It can vary based on your insurance policy, and it can have a direct impact on your insurance premium.

 Paying Insurance Premiums